The 20 Best Occupational Hearing Loss Doctors Near Me in Connecticut, US

 English

-Kourosh Parham is an Otolaryngologist in Farmington, Connecticut.
+Kourosh Parham is a General Surgeon practicing medicine in Farmington, Connecticut.
 Dr. Parham is rated as an Advanced provider by MediFind in the treatment of Occupational Hearing Loss.
-His top areas of expertise are Parathyroid Adenoma, Parathyroid Cancer, Familial Otosclerosis, Otosclerosis, and Tissue Biopsy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Parathyroid Adenoma, Parathyroid Cancer, Familial Otosclerosis, Parathyroidectomy, and Tissue Biopsy.

 Advanced in Occupational Hearing Loss